risvh/miniOneLifeCompile/README.md

 ## Recompiling the Game Client

-After you made changes to the client code, just run this, it will start the new client as well:
+After making changes to the client code, just run this:

 ```bash
 ./compile.sh